LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 	Select the buffer size and units you wish to use.

 .. note::
-	If a buffer size of zero (0) is used, the tool will create a buffer polygon of 0.01 metres in order for the processing to progress using a polygon area.
+	If a buffer size of zero (0) is used, the tool will create a buffer polygon of 0.01 metres in order for the processing to continue using a polygon area.

-Decide whether you wish to add the results of the search to the screen and select the relevant option in the 'Add Selected Layers to Map' drop-down box.
-There are three options (:numref:`figLayerSettings`):
+Decide whether you wish to add the results of the search to the screen and select the relevant option in the 'Add Layers to Map' drop-down box (:numref:`figLayerSettings`):

 .. _figLayerSettings: